zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2020/homestay.md

 pandemic.
 Also, the place of No.1 high school is used to build new buildings and the business of this food street is influenced to some extent.
 But still it had some bright future when excellent high school students came back.

+## Group meeting
+2020/5/8

+Hi, I am Feng Zhao, third year PhD student.
+This winter I came to Russia with Fei Ma.
+We had a winter camp in SanPertergs Polytech University for two weeks.
+Fei Ma came earlier than me when the virus situation of China was improving.
+I cam back to China on late Febrary when the situation of Russia and China was quite well.
+However, there were more than 10,000 confirmed cases each day in Russia and it would be difficult for Chinese to come back.
+After I came back to China, I stayed at home until now.
+My hometown is at ShanDong Province.
+I did some research on Infomation Theory Clustering and some Community Detection problems, guided by Professor Huang and Professor Ye Min.